200percentmicky/chadmusic/docs/setup/cloning_the_bot.md

 $ git status
 ```

-If you wish to run an in-development version of the bot, you can switch to the `develop` branch by running the following:
+If you like to live on the edge and wish to run an in-development version of the bot, you can switch to the `develop` branch by running the following:

 ```
 $ git checkout develop
 ```

-!!! warning

-    It's not recommended to use the `develop` branch in production as bugs may be present.